AshishNair911/GAN-Models/README.md

-# GAN-Models
+# GAN Models

-This repository is dedicated to the exploration and implementation of various Generative Adversarial Network (GAN) architectures.
-The goal is to understand, replicate, and experiment with a wide range of GAN variants, from foundational models to state-of-the-art advancements.
+This repository is dedicated to the exploration and implementation of various Generative Adversarial Network (GAN) architectures using PyTorch.
+The objective is to understand, replicate, and experiment with a wide range of GAN variants—from foundational models to cutting-edge advancements.

-# Overview
+## Overview

-Generative Adversarial Networks, introduced by Goodfellow et al. in 2014, have become one of the most powerful frameworks in generative modeling.
-This repository serves as a personal and educational resource for building and understanding different GAN architectures from scratch or based on academic research.
+Generative Adversarial Networks (GANs), introduced by Goodfellow et al. in 2014, have become one of the most powerful frameworks in generative modeling.
+This project serves as a personal and educational resource for building and understanding GAN architectures from scratch, based on academic research and practical implementations.
-# GAN Architectures Exploration

-A structured repository for implementing and experimenting with diverse Generative Adversarial Network (GAN) architectures in PyTorch.
-Designed for educational exploration, reproducibility, and future expansion.
+The repository aims to:
+- Recreate foundational GAN models from key research papers
+- Maintain a modular and reusable codebase for experimentation
+- Document training workflows and configurations
+- Share insights through structured examples and visualizations

 ## Table of Contents